DecentralizedScience/Quartz-platform/README.md

 npm start
 ```

-A browser window should then open, with our web app working and connected to PayPal.
+A browser window should then open, with our web app working and connected to PayPal and Interledger.